quasar1357/24_IN_P1/Java_SyntaxGuide/08_Conditions.md

 ```

 ## Conditional Operator
-Given a boolean (or a statement that creates one), the operator return one of two values, the first one if the boolean is true, the second one if it is false.
+Given a boolean (or a statement that creates one), the operator **returns one of two values**, the first one if the boolean is true, the second one if it is false.

 ```java
 anyBool ? valOne : valTwo;